apache/spark/docs/configuration.md

   <td>
     A string of extra JVM options to pass to executors.
 For instance, GC settings or other logging.
     Note that it is illegal to set Spark properties or maximum heap size (-Xmx) settings with this option.
-However, specifying an initial heap size (-Xms) is allowed.
 Spark properties should be set using a SparkConf object or the spark-defaults.conf file used with the spark-submit script.
 Maximum heap size settings can be set with spark.executor.memory.
   </td>
 </tr>
 <tr>